CoreumFoundation/coreum/x/dex/spec/README.md

 There is no such operation on Coreum blockchain.
 Anyone at any time may create an order book for any pair, just by adding a first order (sell or buy) for that pair.
 Only one order book may exist for a pair.
 There is no concept of an order book administrator or maintainer.
 All the pairs are legal, creating an order book does not require any permission or voting.

+## Order types

+This section describes the order types to be implemented in phase 1.

+### Limit order

+All the order examples presented so far are the limit orders.
+It means that:
+- in case of sell order - the minimum acceptable price is specified in the order
+- in case of buy order - the maximum acceptable price is specified in the order

+To match orders and reduce the order book two conditions must be met together for the new order triggering the reduction:
+- amount in the order must be greater than 0 - amount in the order is decreased after each reduction, so at some point the amount reaches 0, this means that reduction algorithm stops and order is discarded
+- price is still acceptable - each reduction causes some order to be removed from the order book (because its amount reaches 0), next matching is possible, might be done using next order offering the same or worse price.
+At some point price is no longer acceptable and algorithm is stopped.

+### Market order

+In this case user does not specify the worst acceptable price, which means that any price is acceptable and order is matched as long as its amount remains greater than 0, no matter what the price offered by the counterparty order is.